Hantavirus and Rodents: Clean Up and Control

 The risk of acquiring hantavirus is extremely rare, even among people who are consistently exposed to mice and other rodents.
 The majority of exposures (70%) occur around the home.

 Hantavirus poses no significant health risk to WSU employees provided that simple precautions are followed.
 Employees who typically clean out storage areas, barns, and outbuildings which rodents are likely to infest, or individuals who trap or work with wild rodents have the greatest potential to be exposed to hantavirus.

 After cleanup of rodent evidence, monitor the area to determine if rodents are still infesting the area.
 If fresh rodent evidence is found, such as new rodent droppings or nesting material, then follow recommended rodent control measures.

-- Keep rodents out of the area by plugging, screening or covering all openings that rodents might get through (larger than frac14; inch wide).
-Control rodents that get into a building by trapping or poison baiting.
+- Keep rodents out of the area by plugging, screening or covering all openings that rodents might get through (1/4 inch wide or larger).
 It is recommended that a pest control contractor be used.
 Contact EH&S or Purchasing for the name and telephone number of the current contractor.

 - Discourage rodents by eliminating food and water sources

 - Store food in containers with tight fitting covers.

 - Do not store pet food in uncovered or in open feeding dishes.

 - Fix leaky pipes.